 Answer: Ethical practice requires informing the residents of the expectations of and limitations on confidentiality at the beginning of the process group.
 This training experience should maintain confidentiality in order to assist the residents in the training process.
-However, refusing admission of patients could be unethical.
-An exploration of the reasons residents refused patient admissions would need to occur to understand the ethical implications.
+However, refusing admission of patients could be unethical (including admission refusal on the basis of any protected trait such as ethnic origin, race, sex, gender identity, creed, age, socioeconomic status, or sexual orientation).
+An exploration of the reasons residents refused patient admissions would need to occur to understand the ethical implications, including exploring whether any implicit bias against a community may be playing a role in the admission refusals.
 Psychiatrists have an ethical responsibility to address unethical conduct of other psychiatrists (and trainees in this case), which could be most ethically achieved in situations in which the limits on confidentiality are established at the outset.
-(Section1) (2006; revised 2018)
+(Section1) (2006; revised 2018; 2023)